Loudersilence/Siddhant-Nair-BlueStamp-Robot-Portfolio/index.md

 - One of the servo stop funtioning because it was burnt out
 - The big bearing for the platform was to rough for the small mg90s servo to push around.
 I fixed this issue by using basic bicycle chain lubricant which worked perfectly and smoothened out the bearing enough for the servo to move it around.
 ## Further improvements
-- I plan on improving the the mobility of the claw by adding another servo that rotates the claw.
+- To make the claw be able to pick up a variety of differently shaped items, I plan on adding another servo to the arm that rotates the claw so it can better postiion itself to pick up different items.
 - I also plan on connecting a Rasberry pi and a pi camera to the robot arm for color and object detection so the arm can recognize objects around it and hopefully be commanded to pick up specific objects.

 # Schematics